NewAlexandria/vim.ana/README.md

 The installer responsibily makes backups of your original .vim files to ~/.vim.ana/backups/  I thought this was better than to `cp -R` the lot of files into your existing .vim

 After installing links, the submodule bundles are pulled down.

+You'll want to remember to install [the *ctags* library](http://ctags.sourceforge.net/).
+Installation strategies differ per-platform, and I wante dthe `install.sh` to be robust.
+If you're on OS X, you can ``brew isntall ctags``

 That's it for now.